 - The development of resources to promote accessible communications, including workshops offered by the University’s Accessibility for Ontarians with Disabilities Act Office and updates to the Accessible Communications page of the AODA Office website

-In conducting this scan, we also evaluated the results of the most recent Speaking Up Faculty and Staff Engagement Survey, a joint initiative of the Divisions of the Vice-President & Provost and the Vice-President, Human Resources & Equity.
+In conducting this scan, we also evaluated the results of the most recent Speaking Up Faculty and Staff Engagement Survey, a joint initiative of the Divisions of the Vice-President & Provost and the Vice-President, People Strategy, Equity & Culture.
 This survey is run every three to five years and is designed to provide an overview of the staff and faculty work experience at U of T. The most recent version of the survey ran in late 2014, with results shared across the University in 2015.

 The Survey found that the majority of respondents are satisfied with their work-life balance (69%); feel motivated in their jobs (84%); and feel valued (71%, up from 64% in 2010).
 The Survey also included specific questions about the University’s commitment to equity and diversity.
 Results showed that